How can counselling help my anxiety

 Our sense of anxiety is dependent on our personal perception of the environment.
 This means different people will react differently in the same situation.

 One person may get anxious because they think their boss has given them a funny look.
-But another person wouldn’t even notice
+But another person wouldn’t even notice.

-So how can counselling help?
+So how can counselling help anxiety?

 At the root of anxiety lies unhealthy beliefs.
 These core beliefs drive our unhelpful actions and behaviours.
 These beliefs are often unconscious; they lie outside our awareness.
 Yet they can be the underlying factors that cause our anxiety.